ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 inside the spots mask (see below) is the negative sample, i.e., the Noise part in the SNR.

-To determine if a pixel is inside or outside of the spot, spotMAX will construct a mask for the spots using spheroids centered on each detected spot with size given by the values you provide in the ``METADATA`` section of the INI parameters file.
+To determine if a pixel is inside or outside of the spot, SpotMAX will construct a mask for the spots using spheroids centered on each detected spot with size given by the values you provide in the ``METADATA`` section of the INI parameters file.